tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 * [ ] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

 We're happy to announce the release of [purrr](http://purrr.tidyverse.org/) 1.0.0! purrr enhances R's functional programming toolkit by providing a complete and consistent set of tools for working with functions and vectors.
+In the words of ChatGPT:

+> With purrr, you can easily "kitten" your functions together to perform complex operations, "paws" for a moment to debug and troubleshoot your code, while "feline" good about the elegant and readable code that you write.
+Whether you're a "cat"-egorical beginner or a seasoned functional programming "purr"-fessional, purrr has something to offer.
+So why not "pounce" on the opportunity to try it out and see how it can "meow"-velously improve your R coding experience?

 You can install it from CRAN with:

 <div class="highlight">